LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 trace.
 This issue, if present, usually only affects the first predicate clause.

-Line number spy points are currently not available when using XSB as the Prolog backend compiler.
+Clause breakpoints are currently not available when using XSB as the Prolog backend compiler.